-- 1 yard of 44″+ wide quilting weight cotton; we used fabric cuts from the Tabby Road collection by Tula Pink for FreeSpirit Fabrics: (Pink Bag) Eek in Strawberry Fields, (Green Bag) Cat Eyes in Strawberry Cooler, (Blue Bag) Lucy in Clear Skies
+- 1 yard of 44″+ wide quilting weight cotton; we originally used fabric cuts from the Tabby Road collection by Tula Pink for FreeSpirit Fabrics: (Pink Bag) Eek in Strawberry Fields, (Green Bag) Cat Eyes in Strawberry Cooler, (Blue Bag) Lucy in Clear Skies

 NOTE: This yardage amount allows you to fussy cut on either the horizontal or the vertical and to cut the strips for the side binding fully on the bias.